eantonini/Power_density_of_large_wind_farms/README.md

 Enrico G.A.
 Antonini, Ken Caldeira, "Atmospheric pressure gradients and Coriolis forces provide geophysical limits to power density of large wind farms", under review.

-Files to be uploade shortly.
+Files to be uploaded shortly.